 So What Exactly Is Fogging And How Does Fogging Work?

-There are a few different types of fogging technologies, the selection of which is dependent on the environment.
+There are a few different types of fogging equipment, the selection of which is dependent on the environment.

 Wet-type foggers produce a fine fog similar to a mist, while dry fogging is excellent for areas sensitive to moisture, as in use on electronics (keyboards, etc.).
 Electrostatic fogging is somewhat similar to wet, albeit the mist/fog is electrically charged right at the tip of the fogger output, which is the opposite charge of surfaces.
 It is designed to adhere, and wrap around these surfaces in a more uniform manner.
 All of these methods will provide outstanding results.

 Particles of the biocide (disinfectant active ingredient) are suspended in the air for along enough period of time that viruses, bacteria, mold, and odours are killed.
 It’s about creating an atmosphere, any surface that the solution touches, including countertops, walls, floors, and ceilings are also disinfected.

 The great advantage to fogging as opposed to conventional “spraying & wiping” is that since the particles are in a fine mist or fog, the fog will seep into hard to reach spaces that normally could not be accessed, including crevices, the nooks and crannies.
 Even manual cleaning by hand can miss spots but fogging completely encapsulates the area for a total coverage disinfection.